 Once you’ve explored the Amphitheatre, your next stop is the botanical gardens.
 Taormina can get busy but this is a little oasis of calm with beautiful sea views.
 Find a shady bench and relax with a book a while.

-Enjoy lunch with a sea view before winding your way through cobbled alleys to the main street.
+Enjoy lunch with a sea view before winding your way through cobbled alleys to the main street, perhaps shopping for Italian souvenirs.
 Taormina’s walled city is brimming with character and you can easily while away a few hours exploring the streets, cafes and shops.

 Day 3 in Sicily – Mt Etna

 Mt Etna is iconic to Sicily and you can’t miss it when visiting.
+It’s got to be up there as one of the best things to do in Sicily!
 I got my first sighting shortly after leaving the airport.
 Seemingly rising from nowhere, this massive snow-capped active volcano commands your attention, what a view to see so soon after arriving!

 There are several ways to see Mt Etna.
 I took a tour which stopped off at various places along the way including some cheese and wine tasting, a stop off at an impressive Baroque cathedral and a trip to Randazzo markets.
 I love visiting markets which is why I chose this trip, however, personally I found Randazzo market a little disappointing.
 It was a good size but sold mostly basic food produce and day to day life essentials, not the handicraft market I was hoping for.